FLHS PATRIOT BATTALION JROTC

 • What are the 3 types of American flags and which is the largest?

-Post, Storm, & Garrison.
+Post, Storm, and Garrison.
 Garrison is the largest.

 • Name the 6 basic staff positions found in most large military organizations.